 You were assigned an important work by your boss and informed to complete it by tomorrow.
 Since you could not finish it in office, you carried your work to home.
 Tonight, you saved all incomplete data on your HP Pavilion laptop and by the end of the day you successfully completed your work.
 Before going for sleep, you decided to delete all files your pen drive to make space to save your completed work.
 But unfortunately, instead of selecting the file from the pen drive, you deleted your completed file from the partition.
 This happened because the files were saved with the same name on different drives.
 What will you do now?B Will you redo your work?
 Not possible isnbt it?B We have a best and simple solution for you on this page.
 Continue reading to know what that solution is.

-Instances that result in file loss:
+Instances that result in data loss from HP Pavilion:

 Accidental formatting: B Though formatting is helpful in different times, it can prove to be a data disaster at times.
 When you use this option accidentally, you may end up in losing all the data saved on your partition.